godopy/godopy/README.rst

 GodoPy
 ======

-Python and Cython bindings to the Godot game engine.
+Different Python bindings to the Godot game engine.

 Work in progress
 ================

 The bindings are a work in progress.
 Some planned features are missing and the existing APIs can be unstable!

 Features
 ========